KurioApp/jobs/Backend-Engineer.md

   - Pub/Sub
   - Deployment to staging and production environment
 - Test-Driven Development: write unit and integration tests
-- Scrum
+- Scrum routines
   - Sprint planning
   - Daily standup
+  - Sprint Review
   - Retrospective

 ## Qualifications

 - Kurio's values (Get sh*t done, Be Bold, Stay Curious, Excellence, Collaboration)
-- Strong knowledge on computer science
+- Deep knowledge on computer science (things like data structure, OOP)
 - Golang
 - Understand and able to build a RESTful API
 - Able to work with SQL and NoSQL like MySQL and MongoDB (DynamoDB, Spanner, etc. is a plus)
-- Familiar with Git and its workflow
+- Familiar with Git workflow and its principles

 ## Preferred qualifications

-- Experienced in Test-Driven Development
+- Test-Driven Development (TDD)
-- Familiar with NodeJS
+- Familiar with at least one general-purpose language (i.e. Python, Node.js)
 - Deep knowledge on at least 1 programming language (i.e. Golang, Python)
 - Experienced on software architecture
 - Experienced on building highly scalable systems
-- Knowledge on dev-ops practices
+- Knowledge on DevOps practices